gha3mi/forimage/README.md

 - **Build using the Fortran Package Manager (fpm):**

-   ForImage can be built using the Fortran Package Manager (fpm).
+   ForImage can be built using [fpm](https://github.com/fortran-lang/fpm).
    Make sure you have fpm installed, and then execute the following command:

    ```shell